Next: , Previous: Data passing conventions, Up: Foreign language interface

 :- pragma foreign_decl("Lang", local, DeclCode).

-Note: currently only the C and Erlang backends support this variant of the ‘pragma foreign_decl’ declaration.
+Note: currently only the C backend supports this variant of the ‘pragma foreign_decl’ declaration.